The Best Temporary Hair Color for Kids: 13 Products to Try

 Best For Chunky Streaks

-Hair chalk is great because it’s more precise and you can really target each section you want to color.
-Simply separate one-inch sections of your child’s hair and brush through them to make sure there aren’t any tangles before you run the chalk over them.
+Hair chalk is great because you can really target each section you want to color.
+Simply separate one-inch sections of your child’s hair and brush through them to make sure there aren’t any tangles before you glide the chalk over them.
 Start at the top of the head and work your way down to the tips before coating the undersides of each section.
 Set the color with a fine mist of hairspray to finish.

 7. L’Oréal Paris Colorista Hair Makeup